 There is no specific bipolar diet.
 Nevertheless, it is important to make wise dietary choices that will help you maintain a healthy weight and stay well.
 These choices include:

-Eating a balance of protective, nutrient-dense foods.
+- Eating a balance of protective, nutrient-dense foods.
 These foods include fresh fruits, vegetables, legumes, whole grains, lean meats, cold-water fish, eggs, low-fat dairy, soy products, and nuts and seeds.
-These foods provide the levels of nutrients necessary to maintain good health and prevent disease.
+These foods provide the levels of nutrients necessary to maintain good health and prevent disease, in general.

 Does Fish Oil Improve Mood With Bipolar Disorder?